 Are you homeless or threatened with homelessness?

-If you believe you are about to be made, or are already homeless you need to know if you qualify for assistance.
+If you believe you are about to be made homeless, or you are already homeless, you need to know if you qualify for assistance.
 This will depend on your individual circumstances.

 When seeking advice through Daventry District Council you will be given advice on what prevention methods or housing options would suit your situation, if applicable.
 In some cases you may need to apply as homeless.